 Then at Lap 6, all hell broke loose.
 First, it was the accident that probably upset the lead of this race.
 Sam Ahmed collided with the tire barrier at Hoheneihen seizing his engine and his opportunity for a victory along with it.

 Then it was all left to Jorge Lopez that with his staggering race pace, Jorge could have won the event but it was not meant to be.
 In the same lap, he lost control and all chances of victory.

 Jorge Lopez losing control

 A lap later and it was Marco Rodriguez and Christopher Snow’s turn.

-Marco Rodriguez losing control and destroying his car
+Marco Rodriguez lost control and destroyed his car

 The remaining survivors had to battle it out in the pits.
 Uyan and Angelidis were the only ones not to take tires with the rest of the field opting for the safer strategy.
 Simion Nacu benefitting from the DNFs of Ahmed and Lopez started pushing on trying to close the gap to Jon Uyan.